Human Resources Management and Human Rights

 As an international organization, we thrive on the diversity of our staff.
 Our global diversity management provides the framework for a corporate culture which values the individuality of each staff member and promotes equal opportunities – irrespective of age, disability, ethnic-cultural origin, gender, religion or belief, or sexual identity.
 The focuses selected may vary from one location to another and are tailored to local needs.
 More information about diversity

-Please look at the Human Resources Report 2015 for more information as well as to the Annual Report 2015, pages 110-111.
+Please look at the Human Resources Report 2015 for more information as well as to the Sustainability at Infineon Report 2016, pages 16-17.